 What exactly is a birth center?

 A birth center is a medical facility that provides prenatal care and labor support for pregnant women.
-Some birth centers are housed inside a hospital, but others are located in a completely separate location.
-Unlike the stark, hospital setting of a traditional labor ward, birthing centers look more like someone’s home.
+Some birth centers are located within a hospital, but others are located in a completely separate location.
+Unlike the stark hospital setting of a traditional labor ward birthing centers look more like someone’s home.

 What can a pregnant woman expect with birth center care?